cvetomir-todorov/CecoChat/docs/design-technologies.md

 ![.NET](tech-images/dotnet.png)
 ![ASP.NET](tech-images/aspnet.png)

-The services use ASP.NET/.NET 5 which are the heirs of ASP.NET/.NET Core:
+The services use ASP.NET/.NET 6 which are the heirs of ASP.NET/.NET Core:
 * open-source software backed by Microsoft
 * very mature, feature-rich, lots of tools
 * widely-used with a big community
 * well supported
-* should be updated to ASP.NET/.NET 6 and regularly to the expected upcoming next versions

 ![Autofac](tech-images/autofac.png)
 ![Serilog](tech-images/serilog.png)